 Ca phe trung or egg coffee is made from the yolk of eggs, condensed milk, sugar and coffee.
 Sometimes you will be served a small coffee mug placed above a candle with a hollow bottom to allow air to pass through.

 Vietnam was once primarily a tea drinking country but the French had other ideas.
 Coffee was introduced to the country back in the 1800’s.

-Vietnam produces so many Robusta beans that they account for around 40% of the entire world’s production of that particular variety of bean.
-Robusta beans are used in almost all coffee you will drink from a cafe in Vietnam.
+Vietnam produces so many Robusta beans that they account for around 40% of the entire world’s production of this particular variety of bean.
+Robusta beans are used in almost all coffee you will drink in Vietnam.

-Our top recommendation for coffee in this Hanoi itinerary is Dream Beans Coffee which you can find nestled in the Old Quarter.
+Our top recommendation for coffee in Hanoi is Dream Beans Coffee which you can find nestled in the Old Quarter.
 This coffee is outrageously well rated and for good reason.

-10. Take An Amazing Cooking Class
+10. Take A Cooking Class

 You simply have to take a cooking class when you visit Vietnam.
-If you choose to do a Halong Bay cruise, you will learn how to create a few mediocre spring rolls so that doesn’t count!
-Book a top rated tour for a true authentic cooking class.
+If you choose to experience a Halong Bay cruise, you will learn how to make a few spring rolls, but that doesn’t really count.

-Many restaurants in Hanoi display ‘cooking class’ on their menu’s or advertising boards outside entrances.
-You can either walk in and ask about availability or book in advance if you are sure of your dates.
+Many restaurants in Hanoi display ‘cooking class’ on their menus or post advertising boards outside entrances.
+You can either walk in to ask about availability or book in advance if you are sure of your dates.

 11. Visit The Ho Chi Minh Mausoleum

 It’s no secret Vietnam has endured a rough ride over the last few hundred years.
-Ho Chi Minh was a key figure in shaping the country as it is today.
+But Ho Chi Minh was a key figure in shaping the country as it is today.

 Alternatively, if you plan to visit Hoi An, check out our amazing article about the private tour we had with a Vietnam War veteran who gave us an incredible insight into Ho Chi Minh and Vietnam’s turbulent modern history.

 The 22 meter high building can be found in Ba Dinh Square which is a huge open area filled with plants and flowers.

 12. Avoid Dong Xuan Market But Visit The Hanoi Night Market

-We were hugely underwhelmed personally.
+We were hugely underwhelmed by Dong Xuan.
 It is difficult to find anything unique or interesting at Dong Xuan having visited several markets around the world.

 13. Walk The Museum At Hoa Lo Prison (Hanoi Hilton)

 Hoa Lo Prison was also built by Hanoi’s French colonists around the 1890’s as a ‘Maison centrale’ or central house, which means a place for dangerous prisoners.

 It became sarcastically known among Americans as the Hanoi Hilton and unconfirmed reports of maltreatment are common from ex residents of Hoa Lo.

 Today only a small part of the former prison area remains as a museum, which is mostly geared towards the French era complete with guillotine room.

-14. Hanoi Beer Street … Drink Beer!
+14. Drink Beer On Hanoi Beer Street

-A visit to Hanoi would not be complete without drinking at least one beer at one of the many vendors bars along Ta Hien Street – colloquially known as Beer Street.
+A visit to Hanoi would not be complete without drinking at least one beer at one of the many vendors bars along Ta Hien Street, colloquially known as Beer Street.

 In essence, this is the place to party in Hanoi!
 However, there are also restaurants offering cheap food and cheap beer during the day.
 Beer street is always teeming with fun loving backpackers.